Bad-Idea-Factory/BadIdeas/README.md

 Download & Install the G-Drive stream client from https://dl.google.com/drive-file-stream/GoogleDriveFSSetup.exe

-(You will be given the credentials when you're invited to a colaborative editing session)
+(You will be given the credentials when you're invited to a collaborative editing session)

 Edit the drivelink.bat file in the Badideas project directory, change the paths to suit the location of your project directory and drive stream letter